cyface/django-socialprofile/README.rst

 A `Terms and Conditions`_ system is also included, enabling you to send users to a T&C acceptance page before they can access the site if you wish.
 The T&C module is completely optional.

-Django Social Profile relies on omab's excellent BARRRRF _`django-socialauth <https://github.com/omab/django-social-auth>` to do thet actual authentication with the backend providers.
+Django Social Profile relies on omab's excellent  `django-socialauth <https://github.com/omab/django-social-auth>`_ to do the actual authentication with the backend providers.
 If you are just looking for the authentication piece, as opposed to the UI for customers to use, that module will be all you need.
 If you are willing to spend a bit of time with the UI, you can integrate any of the backends that django-socialauth provides (which is extensive).